A Call For Climate Action

 This financial support is taking place despite the vast profits that these companies have already made from destroying and exploiting.
 This lunacy needs to stop.
 Click here for the Canadian Petition, USA, UK, & Australia.

 3. Tax Carbon

-A carbon tax not only makes sense, but it comes as a highly recommended solution from scientists and policy experts alike.
-In fact, the economists who worked on the modeling and analysis actually won a Nobel Prize for their work!
+A carbon tax not only makes sense, but it comes as a highly recommended solution by scientists and policy experts alike.
+In fact, the economists who worked on the modelling and analysis actually won a Nobel Prize for their work!
 This one looks to be a clear win that could also be implemented quickly.

 4. Support Renewables

 Yet another win from our climate action toolbelt is the adoption and expansion of renewables.
 Renewable energy sources can help meet our energy demands without contributing as dramatically towards our carbon budget.

 We know that we need to cut down on fossil fuels, but we also don’t want to revert back to the Middle Ages.
 That’s where solar, wind, geothermal, tidal, etc. come in.